wuerzlefish/Qlockwork/Readme.txt

 Moonphase:                         Shows the moonphase.
 Room temperature:                  Display of the measured temperature in the room (only with RTC or DHT22).
 Room humidity:                     Display of the measured humidity in the room (only with DHT22).
-Outdoor temperature:               Displays the temperature for a location from Yahoo Weather.
-Outdoor humidity:                  Humidity display for the selected location from Yahoo Weather.
-Outdoor condition:                 The weathercondition in a feed in local language from Yahoo Weather.
 Timer:                             Display of the remaining time if a timer is set.
 LED-Test:                          Moves a horizontal bar across the display.
 Red:                               Set all LEDs to red.